Uberspace/lab/source/guide_volkszaehler.rst

 .. code-block:: yaml

     db:
       driver: pdo_mysql (default)
       host: localhost (default)
-    # port: 3306

       user: isabell (your username)
       password: your MySQL password from my_print_defaults client
-    charset: utf8 (default)
       dbname: isabell_volkszaehler (the name of the database you created)
-    path: volkszaehler # only used for sqlite db admin credentials (used by doctrine cli and setup script)

     admin:
       user: isabell (your username)
-    password: your MySQL password from my_print_defaults client
+      password: (a password of your choice)

 After these changes save the file as ``config.yaml``.